-Posted on : June 9, 2021 by Clinic One on Sexual Health
+Posted on : June 9, 2021 by Clinic One Team on Sexual Health

 Erectile dysfunction refers to a condition that relates to the inability of men to achieve desired sexual performance due to affliction in the male genital organ.
 In other words, it specifically refers to the inability of males to keep a firm and erect penis for proper sexual intercourse.

-Even though it is not seen as a common condition, but the interest in the subject has been widely prevalent amongst our society and all through the ages since it could bring impotency among those who suffer.
+Even though it is not seen as a common condition, the interest in the subject has been widely prevalent in our society and all through the ages since it could bring impotency among those who suffer.

 Generally speaking, erectile dysfunction is experienced during times of stress which may be stemming from the emotional and relationship difficulties that affect two major components of male erection namely psychogenic and reflex erection.